 Keng Eng Kee

 As a clear zi char lover, Keng Eng Kee (KEK) has been claimed to be another of Ryan’s favourites.
-The must-try crowd favourite Moonlight Horfun 月光河粉 (from S$7.20) thoroughly impressed the panel with the strong wok hei flavours that were retained in the dish.
+The must-try crowd favourite Moonlight Horfun 月光河粉 (from S$7.20) thoroughly impressed the panel.
+Kudos to the strong wok hei flavours that were retained in the dish.
 Despite losing some heat from the delivery journey, it still received high praise

 Now, for something fresh off the boat.
 The latest item on the menu, Curry Sliced Pork 咖喱猪肉 (from S$18), made a special appearance after a personal recommendation from the bosses.
 Reminiscent of nostalgic homemade flavours, the simple yet bold dish assuredly impressed.